cube-drone/build-a-the-web-presentation/README.md

 Based on the word count and my average elocution speed, I'm estimating that just working through the whole essay is going to take me about two and half hours.
 And I speak.. relatively quickly.

-Here, I'm going to pop up the Table of Contents so you have an idea what we're going to cover - and we are going to go fast.
+Here, I'm going to pop up the Table of Contents so you have an idea what we're going to cover.

 _put a table of contents here maybe?__

+_Improv about ToC a bit.__

+We are going to go fast.

 ----